 The CDC also keeps a list of travel recommendations around the world.
 You can search for international spots where COVID-19 cases are low, moderate, high, or very high.

 It’s best to take a test as close to your travel date as possible.
-The CDC says that should be no more than 3 days before you leave or come back.

 You can get COVID-19 tests in a few ways, including: